faddock/suyashnagumalli.com/src/data/blog/finance-rules.md

 description: Some general rules for investing and finance to stay financially stable.
 ---

-# Nine Personal Finance Rules from Dad

 Whether you're a student, a working professional, or retired, these timeless finance principles can help you stay financially healthy and plan better for your future.

 ---

-## 1. Rule of 72 – Double Your Money
+### 1. Rule of 72 – Double Your Money

 This rule tells you how many years it’ll take to double your money at a given annual return rate.
 **Formula:** `72 ÷ Interest Rate = Years to Double`

 - At 8% interest → 72 ÷ 8 = 9 years